Fixed-Support Wasserstein Barycenters: Computational Hardness and Fast Algorithm

-In view of this, throughout the remainder of the paper, we let $(\mu_k)_{k=1}^m$ be discrete probability measures with the same collection of $n$ support points $\{\x_i\}_{i=1}^n$.
-In addition, their weights are $\{u_k\}_{k=1}^m$ where each $u_k$ lies in the probability simplex $\Delta^n$.
-The fixed support Wasserstein barycenter between $\{\mu_k\}_{k=1}^m$ has the following form~\citep{Cuturi-2014-Fast, Benamou-2015-Iterative, Peyre-2019-Computational}:
+In view of this, throughout the remainder of the paper, we let $(\mu_k)_{k=1}^m$ be discrete probability measures and take the support points $\{\x_i^k\}_{i \in [n]}$ to be fixed.
+Since $\{\mu_k\}_{k=1}^m$ have the fixed support, they are fully characterized by the weights $\{u^k\}_{k=1}^m$.
+Accordingly, the support of the barycenter $\{\widehat{\x}_i\}_{i \in [n]}$ is also fixed and can be prespecified by $\{\x_i^k\}_{i \in [n]}$.
+Given this setup, the FS-WBP between $\{\mu_k\}_{k=1}^m$ has the following standard LP representation~\citep{Cuturi-2014-Fast, Benamou-2015-Iterative, Peyre-2019-Computational}: